Keyfactor/hashicorp-vault-orchestrator/docsource/hcvkvpem.md

 - **Mount Point** - This is the mount point name for the instance of the Key Value secrets engine.
   - If left blank, will default to "kv-v2".
   - If your organization utilizes Vault enterprise namespaces, you should include the namespace here.
-- **Subfolder Inventory** - Set to 'True' if all of the certificates .
+- **Subfolder Inventory** - Set to 'True' to inventory certificates stored in subfolders beneath the main "Store Path", in addition to those at the root.
 The default, 'False' will inventory secrets stored at the root of the "Store Path", but will not look at secrets in subfolders. **Note** that there is a limit on the number of certificates that can be in a certificate store.
 In certain environments enabling Subfolder Inventory may exceed this limit and cause inventory job failure.
 Inventory job results are currently submitted to the Command platform as a single HTTP POST.
 There is not a specific limit on the number of certificates in a store, rather the limit is based on the size of the actual certificates and the HTTP POST size limit configured on the Command web server.

 #### Set the server username and password